smart-classic/smart_docs/guide/tutorials/smart_rest.md

 # SMART REST App Tutorial

-For many apps you may want to build the [SMART Connect JavaScript library](/guide/tutorials/smart_connect.html) will be the only interface you will need to get the data you require from a SMART container.
-But if your app has a backend that needs access to the data as well, you will need to use the SMART REST API.
-This tutorial will show you how to setup and use the REST API to enable that type of "server-to-server" data flow.
+For browser-based apps, the [SMART Connect JavaScript library](/guide/tutorials/smart_connect.html) will often be the only interface you need to fetch clinical data from a SMART container.
+But if your app runs outside of the browser (for example, a native smartphone app), or if it has a server-side backend that needs access to patient data, then the SMART REST API can help.
+This tutorial will show you how to use the REST API to talk to a SMART Container.

 ## Authentication and Authorization is Required

-With SMART Connect authentication and authorization are handled for you by the SMART Connect library and the SMART Container.
-Specifically, the JS API call notified the outer frame (supplied by the SMART Container) of the data request, and the outer frame already knows the identity of the logged in user and what medical record currently being accessed.
-Authentication and authorization of that request happened inside the user's browser without any effort required of you as the app writer.
+With SMART Connect, authentication and authorization are handled for you by the SMART Connect library and the SMART Container.
+Specifically, the JS API call notifies the outer frame (supplied by the SMART Container) of the data request, and the outer frame already knows the identity of the logged in user and what medical record currently being accessed.
+Authentication and authorization of that request happen inside the user's browser without any effort required on the part of the app developer.

 Now consider a case where you want the backend of your app to obtain data directly from the SMART Container.
 In this case, the SMART Container doesn't